Top Tips for Air Travel With Infants

 The transportation security administration's website, www.tsa.gov is a great resource for learning more about air travel with infants.
 If you are anxious about flying with your little one, don't be.
-My best advice is to be get information about the rules and policies of the airline and airport.
+My best advice is to be get information about the rules and policies of the airline and airport when it comes to air travel with infants.
 Here are some tips that I learned for streamlining the process.

 1. Typically, you can be allowed to hold your infant in your lap on flights until he or she reached the age of 2.
 Then you will have to buy a ticket for your baby to have his/her own seat.